laravel/docs/upgrade.md

 #### Eloquent `save` Method

-The Eloquent `save` method now returns `false` if the model has not been changed since the last time it was retrieved or saved.
+The Eloquent `save` method now returns `true` if the model has not been changed since the last time it was retrieved or saved.

 #### Eloquent Scopes